-Hash is a South Carolina original, a dish so unique to SC that if you’re from virtually any other part of the country you probably have an entirely different dish in mind.
-No, we’re not talking corned beef hash.
+Hash is a South Carolina original, a dish so unique to SC — which is arguably also the birthplace of barbecue — that if you’re from virtually any other part of the country you probably have an entirely different dish in mind.

 Patrick Phillips of Big “O” Que shared with us his BBQ hash recipe, and we’ll let him explain a bit more about hash:

-Hash…what is it?
+SC BBQ Hash…what is it?

-Hash over rice is the popular style of any South Carolina Hash recipe search you will find on the internet, but our Upstate South Carolina style is almost like finding Bigfoot.
+Hash over rice is the popular style of any South Carolina hash recipe search you will find on the internet, but our Upstate South Carolina style is almost like finding Bigfoot.

 Our Upstate style of hash is very different from what you will find anywhere else in the state.
 Our recipe contains only a small amount of pork, if any, and is eaten as a main dish with white loaf bread or on a bun with coleslaw or just with a good slather of Dukes mayonnaise.

 It’s nothing like what the name sounds.
 It’s not breakfast hash and nothing like corned beef hash.
-It’s a vast mixture of animal parts, mainly pork, with BBQ sauce, potatoes, onions and spices in recipes from Columbia to the coast and on down.
+It’s a vast mixture of animal parts, mainly pork, with BBQ sauce, potatoes, onions, and spices in recipes from Columbia to the coast and on down.

 Upstate recipes contain strictly beef and sometimes a small amount of pork, with lots of onions, spices, and lots of butter.

 It’s anywhere from a soupy mush to stringy beef that will melt in your mouth.
-Funny thing is you can travel thirty miles North of Gaffney, SC to the state North Carolina and most folks will have no idea what hash is in any form.
-Brunswick Stew reins supreme north of the border.
+Funny thing is you can travel thirty miles North of Gaffney, SC, to the state North Carolina and most folks there will have no idea what hash is in any form.

 Every volunteer fire dept. and old-time cook presented their style of hash.
-These men spent all night surrounding this South Carolina delight cooking in large 40-100 gallon size cast iron pots stirring the meat with paddles or axe handles all night.
+These men spent all night surrounding this South Carolina delight cooking in large 40-100 gallon size cast iron pots stirring the meat with paddles or ax handles all night.

 My hash recipe is handed down from my father.
-It’s the same unchanged concoction he and his good friend Fire Fighter/Chief Charles Petty came up with back in the early 60’s, long before I was born.
+It’s the same, unchanged concoction he and his good friend Fire Fighter/Chief Charles Petty came up with back in the early ’60s, long before I was born.

-My father owned a local restaurant in Gaffney, SC called the Joy Drive In, and he served this Hash Recipe only on the 4th of July because also located in Gaffney was Bill Willard’s place “Willard’s Hash & BBQ.”
+My father owned a local restaurant in Gaffney, SC, called the Joy Drive-In, and he served this hash recipe only on the 4th of July because also located in Gaffney was Bill Willard’s place “Willard’s Hash & BBQ.”